Nelson Mandela Regiment: Dress

-The regiment's leader group used to wear their infantry lanyards around the right shoulder with dress number 1 and 4, because of the regiments historical connection with the artillery, namely the 5th Field Regiment.
+The Regiment's leader group used to wear their infantry lanyards around the right shoulder with dress number 1 and 4, because of the Regiments historical connection with the artillery, namely the 5th Field Regiment.
 The current leadership felt its necessary to align itself with the current dress code and regulations and changed the lanyard to the left as the rest of the Infantry Formation.

-The regiment has its own unique mess dress with an orange jacket, depicting the colour of the flowers of its emblem, as well as the regiment's strong roots in the Eastern Cape, where orange is a traditional colour used widely by many of the Xhosa tribes.
+The Regiment has its own unique mess dress with an orange jacket, depicting the colour of the flowers of its emblem, as well as the regiment's strong roots in the Eastern Cape, where orange is a traditional colour used widely by many of the Xhosa tribes.

-The regiment also has its own blue blazer with an aloe in full colour on the pocket badge for all unit members.
-A silver aloe is used on the pocket badge for those regiment members with John Chard Medals (for 10 years long service), loyal service medals and Gold for members with JCD and 20 years in service.
+The regiment also has its own blue blazer, and matching tie, with an aloe in full colour on the blazer pocket badge for all unit members.
+A black blazer, with a silver wire aloe emblem on the pocket badge, and matching tie, is worn by Regiment members with John Chard Medals, or 10 years or more Loyal Service medals.
+A black blazer, with a gold wire aloe emblem on the pocket badge, and matching tie, is worn by Regiment members with John Chard Decorations, or 20 years or more Loyal Service medals.

-The regiment also has an informal attire consisting of a golf shirt, padded jacket, jersey, shorts, cap and track suit all with the regiment's emblem on it.
+The Regiment also has an informal attire consisting of a golf shirt, padded or fleece jacket, jersey, shorts, cap and track suit all with the regiment's emblem on it.